Vlad-Vasinev/vue-firebase/README.md

 - load a content on a webpage
 - adding element to page
 - editing element on page
+- saving content on a page despite on user's reloading
 - searching an element on a page
 - deleting element from page